 I have written several books.
 More on these here.
 I’m currently working on two new books, one about contemporary France and another on Beauty.
 If you are a publisher and you would like to suggest a project for a book, please discuss this with my literary agent in Amsterdam, Lolies van Grunsven.

 Lectures and presentations

 Do you have specific questions or are you being tormented by an urgent matter of life?
 Would you simply like to have the recipe for my tarte tatin a la Mangue?
 Please fill out the contact form.
 You get as quickly and as personal as possible.
-More information about education and experience can be found in my CV (PDF).
+You will find more information about my education and experience in my CV (PDF).
 If you’re just looking for some random answers, you can also check out my FAQ section.